MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/dialog-box-options-for-the-rights-management-sharing-application.md

 ---
+# required metadata

-title: Dialog box options for the Rights Management sharing application ms.custom: na ms.reviewer: na ms.service: rights-management ms.suite: na ms.tgt_pltfrm: na ms.topic: article ms.assetid: 7b91ab30-6363-4929-bcbd-4dfbd05f644a
+title: Dialog box options for the Rights Management sharing application | Azure RMS
+description:
+keywords:
-author: Cabailey
+author: cabailey
+manager: mbaldwin
+ms.date: 04/28/2016
+ms.topic: article
+ms.prod: azure
+ms.service: rights-management
+ms.technology: techgroup-identity
+ms.assetid: 7b91ab30-6363-4929-bcbd-4dfbd05f644a

+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: esaggese
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Dialog box options for the Rights Management sharing application
 Use this information to help you specify the options in the RMS sharing application **add protection** dialog box or the **share protected** dialog box.
 You will see this dialog box when you [protect a file to share](http://technet.microsoft.com/library/dn574735.aspx) or you [protect a file in place](http://technet.microsoft.com/library/dn574733.aspx) and choose custom permissions.